Inbound Marketing Blogfor Manufacturers and Healthcare Companies

-If you answered “yes” to either question, you most likely need to propose compromises.
+If you answered “yes” to either question, you likely need to propose compromises.

 2. Look at Past Successes

-History has a tendency to repeat itself.
+History tends to repeat itself.
 You have to know the past to understand the present.
 Really, you can use any cliche quote for this one.

-The past results of content is a great indicator of what may work going forward.
-This also provides the advantage of not having to start from scratch because you will already have ideas and keywords to build on.
+Past content performance is an excellent indication of what may work going forward.
+Since the content already resonated with your audience, you won’t have to start from scratch.
+You’ll already have ideas and keywords to build on.